mullpe/recipe-backend-ui/README.md

-# UI for Zerops recipes
+# UI for Zerops backend frameworks recipes
 Small Angular application running on **Zerops static apps service**.
 Includes file upload used to showcase functionality of various Zerops framework recipes (example apps).

 Can be added to existing project using "Import service to project" with following YAML.